unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 ### Required VNet properties

-The VNet should be configured with the following characteristics:
+We recommend using a VNet within the same Azure tenant as your Union data plane.
+It should be configured with the following characteristics:

 * We recommend using a VNet within the same Azure tenant as your Union data plane
 * A single subnet with an address prefix with /19 CIDR mask.
 This is used for Kubernetes nodes